 The Invasive Plants toolbox provides information pertaining to the management of non-native invasive plants in wilderness.
 It includes laws and agency policies, management guidelines and tools, examples of plans and agreements, and other resources you may find useful.
-Toolboxes are comprehensively reviewed and updated approximately every three years, with intermittent small updates and additions in the interim.
-To suggest new materials for inclusion, email Lisa Ronald at firstname.lastname@example.org.
-Date of last update: 10/15/2018.
+Contact us to suggest new materials for inclusion.

 Non-native invasive plants have the potential to damage the biological diversity and ecosystem integrity of many wilderness areas.
 Although all invasive plants can have a major impact on naturally functioning ecosystems, this toolbox will focus specifically on non-native invasive plants (NNIP).